b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

-The data frame is a part of [RDatasets](https://github.com/JuliaStats/RDatasets.jl) that contains a collection of standard data sets used in the [R programming language](https://en.wikipedia.org/wiki/R_(programming_language)).
+The data frame is a part of [RDatasets](https://github.com/JuliaStats/RDatasets.jl) that contains a collection of standard data sets used with the [R programming language](https://en.wikipedia.org/wiki/R_(programming_language)).
 The data frame was carefully designed to demonstrate the perils of relying blindly on correlation coefficients.